stefanofa/awesome/TOPICS.md

 ## opencode

-*   [code-yeongyu/oh-my-opencode](https://github.com/code-yeongyu/oh-my-opencode) - #1 OpenCode Plugin- Battery included.
-ASYNC SUBAGENTS (YES LIKE CLAUDE CODE) · Curated agents with proper models · Crafted tools like LSP/AST included · Curated MCPs · Claude Code Compatible Layer — Steroids for your OpenCode.
-The Best LLM Agent Experience is Here.
+*   [code-yeongyu/oh-my-opencode](https://github.com/code-yeongyu/oh-my-opencode) - The Best Agent Harness.
+Meet Sisyphus: The Batteries-Included Agent that codes like you.

 ## orchestration

-*   [code-yeongyu/oh-my-opencode](https://github.com/code-yeongyu/oh-my-opencode) - #1 OpenCode Plugin- Battery included.
-ASYNC SUBAGENTS (YES LIKE CLAUDE CODE) · Curated agents with proper models · Crafted tools like LSP/AST included · Curated MCPs · Claude Code Compatible Layer — Steroids for your OpenCode.
-The Best LLM Agent Experience is Here.
+*   [code-yeongyu/oh-my-opencode](https://github.com/code-yeongyu/oh-my-opencode) - The Best Agent Harness.
+Meet Sisyphus: The Batteries-Included Agent that codes like you.

 *   [wshobson/agents](https://github.com/wshobson/agents) - Intelligent automation and multi-agent orchestration for Claude Code